bi3mer/GramElites/README.md

 # Gram-Elites

 A free to read version of the paper can be found [here](https://bi3mer.github.io/pdf/2021_gram_elites.pdf).
-If you want to use segments generated without running the code yourself, can get the data [here](https://github.com/bi3mer/GramElitesData),
+If you want to use generated segments without running the code yourself, you can get the data [here](https://github.com/bi3mer/GramElitesData),

 ## Abstract